hashicorp-education/learn-consul-hashiconf-2023/self-managed/eks/RUNBOOK.md

 # Notice that Consul services exist
 consul catalog services

-# MANUALLY SET UP GRAFANA DASHBOARDS FOR BETA TEACH
-# THIS WILL BE AUTOMATIC FOR TUTORIAL

 # DATA PLANE TIME

 # Upgrade Consul to enable data plane metrics